gabriel-r/alfred-deepl/README.md

-# alfred-deepl
+# Translate with Deepl

 Alfred 2 workflow, translates the selected or entered text with Deepl.

-WHAT IS DEEPL?
+## WHAT IS DEEPL?
-DeepL Translator is a translation service launched in August 2017 by DeepL GmbH, a start up company backed up by Linguee.
-It's a lot better than Google Translate or iTranslate
+https://www.deepl.com/translator is a translation service by DeepL GmbH, a start up company backed up by Linguee.
+It's a lot better than Google Translate or iTranslate, at least for German.

-HOW TO USE IT?
+## HOW TO USE IT?

 0. Use Alfred 2 (and possibly 3, I didn't test)
-1. Install this Workflow
+1. Download and install this workflow

+### Translate selected text
-2. Select some text and hit `Ctrl+T"
+2. Select some text and hit `Ctrl+T`

-Alternatively…
+### Translate text input
-2. Enter `translate <some text>` in the Aflred command box
+2. Open the Aflred command box
+3. Type or paste some text

+### RESULT
-3. This will open a new browser window with the text translated.
+A browser page will open with the text translation.